crate/croud/docs/commands/cloud-configurations.rst

 ``cloud-configurations set``
 ============================

-    Set a configuration value of CrateDB Cloud either globally or for a single organization only.
+    Set a configuration value of CrateDB Cloud either globally or for a single organization or user only.

 .. argparse::
    :module: croud.__main__